psychemedia/sin-eater-resources/resources/INVCR_inverness-courier.md

 ...
 ...
 Like all mountaineers, the Welsh are still tinged with superstition, but the following one is of the most earthy of those beliefs we have heard of—

 "A strange popish custom prevailed in Monmouthshire and other western counties till very recently.
 Many funerals were attended a professed 'sin-eater,' hired take upon him the guilt of the deceased.
 By swallowing bread and beer, with a suitable ceremony before the corpse, he was supposed to free it from every penalty for past offences, appropriating the punishment to himself.
-Men who undertook so daring an imposture must all have been infidels, willing apparently, like Esau, to sell their birthright for a mess of pottage.”
+Men who undertook so daring an imposture must all have been infidels, willing apparently, like Esau, to sell their birthright for a mess of pottage."

 ...